-- Acting in accordance with nia's policies and procedures, including - Work in a manner which positively promotes the aims and objectives of the organisation. - Positively upholding and promoting nia's feminist ethos and commitment to equality, diversity and anti-discriminatory practices - Ensure effective communication with other teams in nia - Compliance with the Health and Safety at Work Act, and taking reasonable care of personal safety and that of other persons and resources whilst at work - Attend and participate in regular training when required - Attend and participate in regular supervision, staff and other meetings as necessary and attending management committee meetings when required. - Carrying out your own administrative duties - Participating in the rota for the ELRC Telephone Information & Support line on a weekly basis - Undertaking any duties consistent with the post as may be reasonably requested by the Senior Managers, the Chief Executive and Board of Trustees
+- Acting in accordance with nia's policies and procedures, including - Work in a manner which positively promotes the aims and objectives of the organisation. - Positively upholding and promoting nia's feminist ethos and commitment to equality, diversity and anti-discriminatory practices - Ensure effective communication with other teams in nia - Compliance with the Health and Safety at Work Act, and taking reasonable care of personal safety and that of other persons and resources whilst at work - Attend and participate in regular training when required - Attend and participate in regular supervision, staff and other meetings as necessary and attending management committee meetings when required. - Carrying out your own administrative duties - Undertaking any duties consistent with the post as may be reasonably requested by the Senior Managers, the Chief Executive and Board of Trustees - Prioritising women, upholding and promoting feminist, trauma-informed and anti-racist practice

-Please note this job description is intended to outline the main duties of the post and may change as the post and organisation develops.
+Please note this job description is intended to outline the main duties of the post and may change as the post and organisation develop

-Person Specification Independent Sexual Violence Advocate (Black and Minoritised Women and Girls)
+PERSON SPECIFICATION Senior Independent Sexual Violence Advocate (Brent)